 There are some upgrades the Laravel 5.2 Shift can not perform automatically.
-When Shift detects these upgrades it adds a detailed comment on the Pull Request to help guide the manual upgrade.
+When Shift detects these it adds a detailed comment on the Pull Request to help guide the manual upgrade.

 - Several of the Collection methods changed in Laravel 5.2.
 Given the dynamic nature of PHP and the various ways to implement these methods in Laravel, Shift can not reliably update these method calls automatically.